 Now, I know what you’re thinking.
 “Neil, I already do lead generation!
 That’s not my problem!
 They’re not clicking!
 They’re not converting!”

-But therein lies your problem.
-Your customers aren’t some mass-produced assembly line commodity, and that’s exactly how “generation” approaches them.
+But, therein lies your problem.
+Your customers aren’t some mass-produced assembly line commodity and that’s exactly how “lead generation” approaches them.